talestonini/gmail-black-book/README.md

 - Java 1.7 or above
 - Maven

-To run locally (it does not work well with the redirection unless using Credential of type other):
+To run locally (it does not work well with the redirection unless using Credential of type "other"):

 `mvn appengine:devserver`